andrewstiefel/andrewstiefel.com/_posts/2022-01-24-style-atom-xsl.md

 tags: [Coding, Jekyll]
 ---

 Maybe it’s nostalgia for the early web, but I love web feeds as a tool for following and reading content.
-Feeds are privacy-first and put the reader in control: you can opt-out any time, choose your tool for reading, and organize them in any way you want.
+Feeds are privacy-first and put the reader in control: you can opt out any time, choose your tool for reading, and organize them in any way you want.

 But the UX experience is terrible.

-Web feeds are meant to be machine readable, so most users follow a link to an RSS or Atom feed and end up looking at something like this:
+Web feeds are meant to be machine-readable, so most users follow a link to an RSS or Atom feed and end up looking at something like this:

-![Raw RSS or Atom][image-1]{width=760px; height=483px}
+![Raw RSS or Atom][image-1]

 This doesn't have to be the case.
 RSS and Atom feeds can be human-readable with a little extra work.
 [Here's an example from my website](/feed.xml){:target="_blank"}.
 It’s simple and clean and provides some essential instructions on how to get started:

-![Human-readable Atom or RSS Feed][image-2]{width=760px; height=483px}
+![Human-readable Atom or RSS Feed][image-2]

 Let’s explore how to implement this with Atom and an XSLT stylesheet.